 Whether you’re a seasoned pro or a beginner on the snow, if you’re looking to get some fresh air and exercise this winter, you’re in the right place!
-The bridge city has more than its fair share of places for winter sport enthusiasts to make tracks in the snow!
+The bridge city has more than its fair share of places for winter sports enthusiasts to make tracks in the snow!
 Read on to find out the…

 Best Places to Cross-Country Ski and Snow Shoe in Saskatoon:

-If you’re in the south west end of Saskatoon, pack your gear and head to Holiday Park Golf Course on Ave.
+If you’re in the southwest end of Saskatoon, pack your gear and head to Holiday Park Golf Course on Ave.
 U South!
 Enjoy 3.5km of ski trail with views of the South Saskatchewan and good old wide open prairie spaces.
 Snowshoers will love making tracks at Holiday Park while dreaming of next year’s golf season!

-If you’re east-side dweller, you’ll want to check out the cross country ski trails at Wildwood Golf Course!
+If you’re an east-side dweller, you’ll want to check out the cross country ski trails at Wildwood Golf Course!
 Choose from 2.5km and 6 km distances that loop or wind through the course.
 These trails are maintained by the Saskatoon Nordic Ski Club.
 Snowshoers are welcome to enjoy the scenery but are asked to do so off the groomed trails.

 Park up at the Mendel Art Gallery and make tracks on this scenic trail maintained by the Nordic Ski Club.
 This trail runs 2.7km and is ideal for both skate and classic skiing as well as snowshoeing.